brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**The Book of Joan** — Lydia Yuknavitch

+This was a very strange, disjointed tale of a post-apocalyptic redemption narrative.
+I can’t say that I know a lot about Joan of Arc, but I trust that Yuknavitch drew from her history to write this.
+I can’t decide quite how I feel about this, but I will say that I found the author’s obsession with genitals and gender rather much.
+Does the author dislike trans people?
+Was she attempting to suggest that they are leading us to a dark, genderless place?
+This was unclear.
+There was a blurb that claimed this author is at the forefront of writing about gender fluidity, and I would say instead, she is mired deep in the past.

+**Magic for Liars** — Sarah Gailey

+Ah!
+I loved this book.
+What a brilliant marriage of noir and magic school.
+I devoured it in two sittings with a big grin on my face.
+Gailey is a delight, and after seeing them read the first chapter in person, I couldn’t wait to dive in.
+I hope they write more novels soon.

+**River of Teeth** — Sarah Gailey

+What an absurd romp.
+This would’ve worked better for me if I enjoyed cowboys or the romance of men, but still it was fun enough.
+I don’t think I’ll read the next few books in this series, but I’m certain my friend in book club will devour them.
+Well-written and imagined, just not for me.

 **Dune** — Frank Herbert

 A classic.
 I read this when I was a kid, but hadn’t reread it since then.
 It’s weird, long, and great.
 The rest of the series is supposed to be bizarre, so I can’t wait.
 The spice must flow.